 A puzzle game usually doesn’t get as much recognition as Portal has gotten.
 It has become a household name thanks to one thing that the game is named after.
 Portal 2 completely turns the game into a full-fledged adventure through different areas complete with scripted cinematic events.
 What makes Portal 2 as great as it is the voice acting and characters.
 Never have characters been so memorable, and being game staples is hard to become.
 The pacing was perfect, there was just enough content not to overwhelm you, but to make you feel like it was new and fresh.
 The puzzles were laid out perfectly and gave you that “AHA!” moment when you finally solved it.
 I can’t remember the last time I enjoyed playing through the entire game and laughing through the entire thing.
 Portal 2 will always sit with me as one of the best games ever made.

 Red Dead Redemption

-Not only is Rockstar the best at making worlds you can totally get lost in, RDR made you believe it was real.
-When I played through RDR I felt like the game came to life with such accurate landscape, wonderfully played out characters, and some great missions that make you felt like they were different every time.
+Not only is Rockstar the best at making worlds you can totally get lost in, but RDR also made you believe it was real.
+When I played through RDR I felt like the game came to life with such accurate landscape, wonderfully played out characters, and some great missions that make you feel like they were different every time.
 The atmosphere was rich and bursting at the seams with depth.
-I never played a game where I felt like a real cowboy and felt like I was doing cowboy things that made a different.
-RDR will always sit as a game that many should be based off of especially open world games because this one was perfect to me.
+I never played a game where I felt like a real cowboy and felt like I was doing cowboy things that made a difference.
+RDR will always sit as a game that many should be based on especially open-world games because this one was perfect to me.